1024mb/mse-yugioh-template-remastered-spanish/README.md

 - There is a text "double click to load image" that can't be translated, I tried looking for it on any other file but it isn't there so it must be on the source code of MSE.
 - If you try to export and choose "Export All Images" and then pick "Custom Selection" and then proceed to select the cards you will face two errors, to fix them you have to go to "**\<mse-installation-dir\>**\\resource\\" and rename the file *"selected\_yes.png"* to *"selected.png"* and the file *"selected_no.png"* to *"deselected.png"*.
+- You can set the Zoom at 200% and tick "Use zoom and rotation settings when exporting" on MSE settings to export the cards at twice the default resolution, of course that means that you will need at least an illustration at double the recommended resolution otherwise it wont look good.
+Although I'm not sure if MSE first resizes the illustration down to fit the configured illustration size (see up the recommended illustration sizes) and then proceeds to resize again the already resized illustration if one chooses the zoom at 200%, so use with care and compare results with the box ticked and unticked.

 ## Make sure to install the [required fonts](https://github.com/1024mb/mse-yugioh-template-remastered-spanish/tree/master/Fonts)